RaghdaKailany/RaghdaKailany/README.md

 ## 📂 Projects
 - **Alternative Splicing in Nepl15 and Nep1 Genes (Drosophila, rMATS)**
   Investigated splicing patterns of neprilysin genes to study peptide hormone regulation.

+ - **Statistical Modeling in R**
+  Created a linear model to predict weight from body girth measurements.

 - **RNA-seq Analysis of Salt Response in Cotton (Command Line Tools)**
   Performed differential expression analysis of ERF transcription factors.

 - **Frequent k-mers in the SARS-CoV-2 Genome (Python)**
   Identified frequent sequence motifs for genome analysis.

-- **K-mer Sequence Assembler (C++)**
-  Implemented genome assembly using k-mer sequence methods.

 - **Transcriptome Assembly in Drosophila (STAR & HISAT2)**
   Assembled transcriptomes of ovary and testis tissues from RNA-seq data.